-The symbols \wedge , \vee , and \otimes denote the boolean functions AND, OR, and XOR (exclusive-or) respectively, which we may regard as primitive components of a boolean circuit.
-By chaining n+1 of these 1-bit adders together, we can add two n-bit numbers using 7n+7=O(n) boolean operations on individual bits.
+The symbols $\land$ , $\lor$ , and $\otimes$ denote the boolean functions AND, OR, and XOR (exclusive-or) respectively, which we may regard as primitive components of a boolean circuit.
+By chaining n + 1 of these 1-bit adders together, we can add two n-bit numbers using 7n + 7 = O(n) boolean operations on individual bits.

 Remark 3.15.
-Chaining adders is known as ripple addition and is no longer commonly used, since it forces a sequential computation (each carry bit depends on the one before it).
+Chaining adders is known as ripple addition and is no longer commonly used, since it forces a sequential computation.
 In practice more sophisticated methods such as carry-lookahead are used to facilitate parallelism.
-This allows most modern microprocessors to add 64 (or even 128) bit integers in a single clock cycle.
+This allows most modern microprocessors to add two 64 (or even 128) bit integers in a single clock cycle.

 We could instead represent the same integer a as a sequence of words rather than bits.
-For example, write $a = \sum{i=0}^{k-1} a_i 2^{64i}$, where $k = \left\lceil \frac{n}{64} \right\rceil$.
+For example, write $a = \sum{i=0}^{k-1} a_i 2^{64i}$ , where $k = \left\lceil \frac{n}{64} \right\rceil$ .
 We may then add two integers using a sequence of O(k), equivalently, O(n), operations on 64-bit words.
 Each word operation is ultimately implemented as a boolean circuit that involves operations on individual bits, but since the word-size is fixed, the number of bit operations required to implement any particular word operation is a constant.
 So the number of bit operations is again O(n), and if we ignore constant factors it does not matter whether we count bit or word operations.